Death of Diana, Princess of Wales: Royal family

 Queen Elizabeth II expressed her dismay at Diana's death.
 Then-Prince Charles woke his sons before dawn to share the news.
 Upon announcement of the death, the website of the Royal Family temporarily removed all its content and replaced it with a black background, displaying a picture of Diana accompanied by her name and dates of birth and death.
 An online book of condolence was also made available on the website for the public to post their personal tributes.
-On Sunday morning after Diana's death, the Queen, Prince Charles, William and Harry all wore black to church services at Crathie Kirk near Balmoral Castle.
-The royal family later issued a statement, saying Charles, William and Harry were "taking strength from" and "deeply touched" by and "enormously grateful" for the public support.
+On Sunday morning after Diana's death, Queen Elizabeth II, Prince Charles, William and Harry all wore black to church services at Crathie Kirk near Balmoral Castle.
+The royal family later issued a statement, saying Charles, William and Harry were "taking strength from" the public support and were "deeply touched" by and "enormously grateful" for it.
 Princes Andrew and Edward met the mourners outside Kensington Palace as a precautionary measure to test the public mood, and Edward visited St James's Palace to sign the book of condolences.
-On their way from Crathie Kirk to Balmoral, the Queen, Prince Philip, Charles, William and Harry viewed the floral tributes and messages left by the public.
+On their way from Crathie Kirk to Balmoral, Queen Elizabeth II, Prince Philip, Charles, William and Harry viewed the floral tributes and messages left by the public.

 Charles and his sons returned to London on Friday, 5 September.
 They made an unannounced visit to see the floral tributes left outside Kensington Palace.
-The Queen, who returned to London from Balmoral accompanied by Prince Philip, the Queen Mother, and Princess Margaret, agreed to a television broadcast to the nation.
+Queen Elizabeth II, who returned to London from Balmoral accompanied by Prince Philip, the Queen Mother, and Princess Margaret, agreed to a television broadcast to the nation.
 She viewed the floral tributes in front of Buckingham Palace and visited the Chapel Royal at St James's Palace, where Diana's body was remaining, and met crowds that were in line to sign the books of condolence.
 Diana's brother, Earl Spencer, and her former sister-in-law, Sarah, Duchess of York, also visited St James's Palace.

-The Queen and the rest of the Royal Family were criticised for a rigid adherence to protocol, and their efforts to protect the privacy of Diana's grieving sons were interpreted as a lack of compassion.
+Queen Elizabeth II and the rest of the Royal Family were criticised for a rigid adherence to protocol, and their efforts to protect the privacy of Diana's grieving sons were interpreted as a lack of compassion.
 In particular, the refusal of Buckingham Palace to fly the Royal Standard at half-mast provoked angry headlines in newspapers.
 The Palace's stance was one of royal protocol: no flag could fly over Buckingham Palace, as the Royal Standard is only flown when the monarch is in residence, and the Queen was then in Scotland.
 The Royal Standard never flies at half-mast as it is the Sovereign's flag and there is never an interregnum or vacancy in the monarchy, as the new monarch immediately succeeds his or her predecessor.
-Finally, as a compromise, the Union Flag was flown at half-mast as the Queen left for Westminster Abbey on the day of the funeral.
+Finally, as a compromise, the Union Flag was flown at half-mast as Queen Elizabeth II left for Westminster Abbey on the day of the funeral.
 This set a precedent, and Buckingham Palace has subsequently flown the Union Flag when the monarch is not in residence.